jushg/goose/docs/slide.md

 ---

-### Virtual Machine Runner

----

 ### Memory Management

-Heap is used as our central memory storage:
+- Heap is used as our central memory storage
 - Heap is a collection of fixed size heap node, decode and encode to bytes format
 - Data on heap node are of 4 types: Int, Bool, String and Binary Pointer
-- Binary Pointer is heavily utilised to create more complex composite types
+- Binary Pointer is heavily utilised to create more complex composite types (e.g. lists, queue, stack, function lambda,...)
-- Build our run time environments and operands stacks on top of the heap
+- Our run time stacks and operands stacks are built on top of the heap

 ---